DuncanBrewster/brewery-waitlist/README.md

 **Prompt:**

-(I denied changes) "Add a search bar component that can search and show live results by name, type, or availability"
+"(I denied changes) Add a search bar component that can search and show live results by name, type, or availability"

 **CoPilot:**